• Disease Overview

 Signs & Symptoms

 The first sign of kidney disease is blood in the urine (hematuria).
-Hematuria is usually not visible to the naked eye, but can be seen when the urine is examined under a microscope.
+Hematuria is usually not visible to the naked eye but can be seen when the urine is examined under a microscope.
 This is referred to as microscopic hematuria.
+Microscopic hematuria can also be detected by urinary dipstick testing.
 Sometimes, blood may be visible in the urine (i.e. the urine may be brown, pink, or red) for a few days, usually when an affected individual has a cold or the flu.
 This is referred to as an episode of gross hematuria.
 Males with XLAS usually exhibit persistent microscopic hematuria early in life.
 About 95% of females with XLAS syndrome have microscopic hematuria, but it may come and go (intermittent).
 Both males and females with ARAS develop hematuria during childhood.
 Males and females with ADAS also have hematuria.

 As noted above, the rate of progression of kidney disease varies greatly.
-Many males with XLAS develop ERSD by their teen-age years or early adulthood, although some will not develop kidney failure until their 40s or 50s.
+Without treatment, many males with XLAS will develop ESKD by their teen-age years or early adulthood, although some will not develop kidney failure until their 40s, 50s or even 60s.
 Most females with XLAS do not develop kidney insufficiency until later in life.
 Kidney failure is less common than in males with XLAS but still a significant risk – about 15% by age 45 and 20-30% by age 60.
+In untreated individuals with ARAS, ESKD typically develops by about age 30 or before.
+ESKD is usually delayed until 50-70 years of age in people with ADAS, and many people with ADAS will not progress to ESKD.

 Progressive hearing loss (sensorineural deafness) occurs frequently in people with Alport syndrome.
 Sensorineural deafness results from impaired transmission of sound input from the inner ears (cochleae) to the brain via the auditory nerves.
 The hearing loss is bilateral, meaning it affects both ears.
 Diminished hearing is usually evident by late childhood in males with XLAS although it may be mild or subtle.
 In males with XLAS the frequency of hearing loss is approximately 50% by age 15, 75% by age 20 and 90% by age 40.
 Hearing loss is progressive and may require hearing aids as early as the teen-age years.
 Hearing aids are typically very helpful in people with deafness caused by Alport syndrome.